Skip to main content

 $ telepresence connect --docker

-Connected to context default (https://default.cluster.bakerstreet.io)
+Connected to context default, namespace default (https://default.cluster.bakerstreet.io)

 $ docker ps